-The cluster configuration information created in Builder of X1.0 can be used in X2.0 or later.
-Since the type of failover destination server selection upon failure detection of group resource / monitor resource is the stable server which is the default, what is selected for failover destination in X2.0 or later may differ from that of X1.0 for the configuration of 3 nodes or more.
+The cluster configuration information created in Builder of X 1.0/2.0/2.1/3.0/3.1 can be used in X 3.2 or later.
+Since the type of failover destination server selection upon failure detection of group resource / monitor resource is the stable server which is the default, what is selected for failover destination in X 2.0 or later may differ from that of X 1.0 for the configuration of three nodes or more

 If the stable server is configured as failover destination and there are multiple failover destinations, a server with no error will be given a higher priority when a failover takes place.
-On the other hand, with X1.0, since the server configured to have the highest priority among the movable servers is the failover destination, failback to the server where the error occurred in the first place takes place, which can result in failure to failing over to the third server.
+On the other hand, with X 1.0, since the server configured to have the highest priority among the movable servers is the failover destination, failback to the server where the error occurred in the first place takes place, which can result in failure to failing over to the third server.

 For the reason described above, it is generally recommended to configure the stable server as failover destination.
-However if the same behavior as X1.0 is required, change the failover destination select the maximum propriety server in the settings tab of the properties in each resource.
+However if the same behavior as X 1.0 is required, change the failover destination select Maximum Propriety Server in the Settings tab of the properties in each resource.